loloserrano/11_23/content/docs/introduction.md

 ### [Race in the Casebook](/docs/race)

 In this section I do a summary qualitative assessment of race in the casebook.
-It's much more difficulty to gauge and thus to quantify, so this is observations about the few cases that race is explicit or clear subtext.
+It's much more difficult to gauge and thus to quantify, so this section is observations about the few cases that race is explicit or clear subtext.

 ### [Data Collection and Dataset](/docs/dataset)